TheColorRed/vscode-laravel-artisan/README.md

 ## Requirements

-**Note:** The first setting is optional if the setting `artisan.php.location` is set in your `settings.json` file and points to a valid php executable.
+**Note:** The `php` setting is optional if the setting `artisan.php.location` is set in your `settings.json` file and points to a valid php executable.
+If this setting is set, the extension will prefer the setting over the one within the path.

 * A useable version of `php` that can be ran on the command line such as `php-cli` (This should be in your path)
     * The following command should yield a php version: